simonix-digital-labs/mobile-development/Mobile.md

 ### User Requirements
 - User can add room and device inside the room.
-- Device can be publish or subscribe.
+- Device can be publisher or subscriber[p/s means publisher or subscriber ].
 - Show room in Tabs and related device to room from local database.
 - Show details when user select an item in the list.